vishnuvardhan-jadava/Calorie_Counter_GenAI/README.md

 This project leverages the power of GenAI to estimate the caloric content of a meal from an image.
 It utilizes Google's Gemini-Pro-Vision model, Streamlit, and PIL.

-Note: You may need to use your google gemini-pro API Key.
+## Prerequisites

-You can create a file with the name '.env' and assign your API Key to a variable (API_KEY, GOOGLE_API_KEY, etc)
+You may need to use your Google Gemini-Pro API Key.
+You can create a file with the name '.env' and assign your API Key to a variable (API_KEY, GOOGLE_API_KEY, etc).

-Files in the repository:
+## Repository Contents

-- app.py: python file with the complete code
+- `app.py`: Python file with the complete code.
-- requirements.txt : text file with required files
+- `requirements.txt`: Text file with required packages.
-- few jpg, jpeg, png files
+- Few `.jpg`, `.jpeg`, `.png` files.

 ## Overview